jvamosi/Diversibee/README.md

 We're trying to keep the implementation of Diversibee simple, and accessible to JavaScript newcomers - but, we could always use expert advice on better implementations & testing.

+## Contributing Guidelines

+We're trying to keep contributing to Diversibee friendly for beginners, so please follow these three rules when sending a pull request:

+ - Functions should be no longer than 50 lines, and should do exactly one thing.
+ - A pull request should be at most 400 lines; please send lots of small contributions rather than one enormous one.
+ - All new code must be commented clearly, and any changes that impact the high-level design below must be reflected in updates to this document.

 ## Diversibee in 10 Minutes

 Here is a quick, high-level orientation of how Diversibee is designed: